nickthecook/archyve/README.md

 ### Dependencies

 1. On a Mac ensure you have [brew](https://brew.sh) installed
-2. Make sure you have `podman` or `docker` setup and a "machine" configured and ready to pull and run container images.
+2. Make sure you have `docker` set up and a "machine" configured and ready to pull and run container images.
 3. Ensure you have [ops](https://github.com/nickthecook/crops?tab=readme-ov-file#installation) installed

 ### Develop